2023 Leacock Medal Award

 The book jacket synopsis/blurb must be provided as a PDF file with the extension “.pdf”.

 The two photos must be in high resolution (at least 1MB/300 dpi, but no wider than 2500 pixels) and must be uploaded in jpg (jpeg) format.
 The first is a portrait style coloured head shot of the author on a plain background and the second is a portrait style colour shot of the book cover.
 These are for print and online use by Stephen Leacock Associates and the Stephen Leacock Museum for display and promotional advertising.
+Please do not submit caricature drawings of the author instead of a proper photograph.

 For any further information: